Hobnob93/obsidian-vaults/Obsidian Vaults/Development/Web/Azure Web Developer Associate/CodeCamp Course/Azure Functions/Azure Functions - Anatomy of a Function.md

 - configuration of a single function
 - defines bindings

-`index.js`
+`index.cs`
 - or any other code file
 - code of the function

 `.funcignore`
-- files to ignore, like a .gitignore file
+- files to ignore, similar to a .gitignore file

 `host.json`
 - global configuration of all functions at function app level